top of page

-As a self-taught artist, I searched for the dance already present in me, a movement towards which I naturally tended.
-Unfolding in a fluid and infinite circulation, this «dance» progressively defined itself as a unique undulatory movement, with no beginning nor ending.
-A graphic dimension and the question of the visual impact of then signifier have always been present in my personal work or in my collaborations, in search of what would be both perpetual, and unchanging.
-I thus came to the Arabic calligraphy, a discipline with constructed rules that seeks the transcendence of a message, most often profound and noble.
-I have been practicing for several years the techniques of Persian calligraphy, the composition and poetic arrangement of words and lines, with the tools of a thousand year old tradition, and I find in the autotelic exercise of calligraphy a way to evoke and summon peace and elevation.
+As a self-taught artist, I searched for the dance that was already within me, a movement towards which I naturally gravitated.
+Unfolding in a fluid and uninterrupted flow, this “dance” gradually took shape as a unique undulating movement, with no beginning nor ending.
+The signifying aspect of movement and the semantics of forms have always been present in my personal work and collaborations, in search of what is both perpetual, and unchanging.
+This led me to Arabic calligraphy, a discipline with established rules that seeks to transcend a message, often profound and noble.
+While remaining sensitive to the impermanence of movement, I work with the techniques specific to Persian calligraphy, the composition and poetic arrangement of words and lines, using the tools of a thousand-year-old tradition.
+In the autotelic exercise of calligraphy, I find a way to evoke and summon peace and elevation.

 biography